ARTICLE

 Types of rotating shifts

-Rotating shifts is not one-size-fits-all, so it’s essential to understand the various types of schedules to determine the best option for your workforce and organization.
+Rotating shifts aren’t one-size-fits-all, and neither is your organization.
+It’s essential to understand the various types of schedules to determine the best option for your workforce and organization.
 The most common types of rotating shifts include:

 DuPont